python/devguide/committing.rst

 .. _backport-pr-title:

-Prefix the backport pull request with the branch, and reference the pull request number from ``master``.
+You can prefix the backport pull request with the branch, and reference the pull request number from ``master``.
 Here is an example::

    [3.9] bpo-12345: Fix the Spam Module (GH-NNNN)